pallets/flask/docs/patterns/errorpages.rst

 request with an HTTP error code early.
 It will also provide a plain black and white error page for you with a basic description, but nothing fancy.

-Depening on the error code it is less or more likely for the user to actually see such an error.
+Depending on the error code it is less or more likely for the user to actually see such an error.

 Common Error Codes